consideRatio/discourse-sso-oidc-bridge/README.md

     # Verify that the Dockerfile can build and start
     docker build --tag discourse-sso-oidc-bridge:local . && docker run --rm discourse-sso-oidc-bridge:local

-    # Let PBR update the ChangeLog
-    # FIXME: Can I update the ChangeLog in a more minimalistic way?
-    pipenv run python setup.py install

     # Commit and tag to influence the PyPI version
     # PBR will look for the latest tag and then append development
     # versions based on your git commits since the latest tag.
     git add .
     git commit

     TAG=$(pipenv run python -c 'from pbr.version import VersionInfo; print(VersionInfo("discourse_sso_oidc_bridge").version_string())')
     git tag -a $TAG -m "Release $TAG"